Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ## Additional Information :heavy_plus_sign:

 > **How did you hear about the Grants Program?**
-- We are following the polkadot ecosystem since its early stage
+- We are following the Polkadot ecosystem since its early stage
 > Others
 - We have just started a conversation with a team working in stealth mode on a massive blockchain project that is interested in our solution